Charles Robert Jenkins: Court-martial

 On 11 September 2004, he presented himself to Lieutenant Colonel Paul Nigara at Camp Zama, saying with a salute, "Sir, I'm Sergeant Jenkins and I'm reporting".
 Jenkins' court-martial began and ended on 3 November 2004.
 He was the longest-missing deserter to return to the US military.

 Represented by Captain James D. Culp, Jenkins' single-day court-martial (United States v.
 Jenkins) was convened by United States Army, Japan on 3 November 2004.
 Colonel Denise Vowell was judge for the bench trial.
 In accordance with his pre-trial agreement, Jenkins pled guilty to desertion and aiding the enemy (the latter for teaching English in North Korea).
 Vowell sentenced him to "six months' confinement, total forfeiture of all pay and allowances, reduction to the lowest enlisted grade, and a dishonorable discharge."
-Major General Elbert N. Perkins, the general court-martial convening authority, changed the confinement to 30 days, and approved the remainder of the sentence, to be in the brig at United States Fleet Activities Yokosuka (where, Captain King H. Dietriech assured reporters, "there will be no special treatment for Private Jenkins.")
+Major General Elbert N. Perkins, the general court-martial convening authority, changed the confinement to 30 days, and approved the remainder of the sentence, to be in the brig at United States Fleet Activities Yokosuka—where, Captain King H. Dietriech assured reporters, "there will be no special treatment for Private Jenkins."

 Jenkins spent only 25 days in the brig; he was released early for good conduct on 27 November 2004.
-Having waived "his post-trial and appellate rights," Jenkins' demotion and dishonorable discharge were executed on 18 July 2005.
+Having waived "his post-trial and appellate rights", Jenkins' demotion and dishonorable discharge were executed on 18 July 2005.
+Portions of the court-martial were incorporated into Daniel Gordon's documentary about US servicemembers who defected to North Korea, Crossing the Line.

 BBC News reported that Jenkins may have received only the 30-day sentence because of the intelligence he provided the US.
 In 2009, Jenkins told Vice that in addition to receiving a sergeant's salary while in prison—a monthly rate of $2,367.90—he spent his time working with military intelligence.
 According to Jenkins, the sentence was "all a big set-up for the outside world so it looked like justice was done.
 After all, I betrayed my country and people wanted to see me get punished for that – but I was just helping the government with what I knew.
 They just gave me the shortest sentence possible with a week off for good behaviour so it didn't seem like I was let off the hook."